-For the first time, our study provided the extent of biases in the concentration of fundamental reference for species identification for one of the most diverse biological groups on Earth.
+We described the extent of biases in the concentration of fundamental reference for species identification for one of Earth's most diverse biological groups.
 By recognizing the species as the fundamental unit, we assume that institutions or countries that house most of the reference material about species also concentrate the fundamental biological knowledge.
-Despite critiques about the concept of species 16,17 and the possibility of accessing biodiversity patterns using general metrics based on functional or phylogenetic data, it remains the fundamental unit of almost all investigations in biology and biodiversity conservation studies 18.
+Despite critiques about the concept of species(13, 14), it remains the fundamental unit of almost all investigations in biology and biodiversity conservation studies(15).

-The arguments for a fairer and more equitable distribution of knowledge extend beyond ethical grounds.
-To better understand biodiversity patterns, we must address the biases in the global distribution of biodiversity knowledge.
-This uneven distribution of NBTs has significant implications for scientific practice and our perception of biodiversity patterns.
+10 The arguments for a fairer and more equitable distribution of knowledge extend beyond ethical grounds.
+To better understand biodiversity patterns, we must address the biases in the global distribution of biodiversity knowledge(16).
+This uneven distribution of NBT has significant implications for scientific practice and our perception of biodiversity patterns.

-A glimpse into the biological knowledge accumulation process
+15 A glimpse into the biological knowledge accumulation process

 Countries with colonial histories and early concentration of economic power have accumulated NBT primarily from tropical countries in Latin America and Africa.
 The dynamic of Global South countries serving as providers of NBT and Global North countries as their custodians only began to change in the 21st century, with increasing retention of specimens in the countries where they were collected.
-For instance, the first NBT cataloged in a Brazilian museum was almost 400 years after the country's foundation and more than 140 years after Linnaeus's binomial nomenclature system.
+For instance, the first NBT cataloged in a Brazilian museum(17) was almost 400 years after the country's foundation and more than 140 years after Linnaeus's binomial nomenclature system(18).
 However, since this is an ongoing accumulation process, most early discovered freshwater fish species are still housed in museums far from their source location.

-We recognize that the lack of infrastructure in Global South countries and that most naturalists were not based in the colonies, leading them to send material to their home countries, contributed to the early establishment of NBT biases toward Global North.
-For example, the archives at the Museum of Comparative Zoology of Harvard highlight the importance of naturalistic exploration (e.g. Thayer Expedition in Brazil) in enhancing ichthyological collection and research.
+We recognize that the lack of infrastructure in Global South countries and that most naturalists were not based in the colonies, leading them to send material to their home countries, contributing to the early establishment of NBT biases toward Global North.
+For example, the archives at the Museum of Comparative Zoology of Harvard highlight the importance of naturalistic exploration (e.g. Thayer Expedition(19) in Brazil) in enhancing ichthyological collection and research.
 However, regardless of the reason for the uneven distribution of NBTs, this disparity has significant consequences, the most direct being the difficulty researchers from Global South countries face in accessing NBTs.